A panel of horticultural experts answer gardening questions from a live audience. Recorded in a different location each week

 A Somethin' Else production for BBC Radio 4

-Kathy Clugston and a team of experts board Brunel's SS Great Britain in Bristol to answer gardening questions from an audience of novice gardeners.
-Joining Kathy are garden designers Chris Beardshaw, Matthew Wilson and house plants expert Anne Swithinbank.
+Kathy Clugston and a team of experts are in Bristol to answer gardening questions from a green fingered audience.
+Joining Kathy are garden designers Chris Beardshaw and Matthew Wilson, and house plants expert Anne Swithinbank.

 Producer: Daniel Cocker Assistant Producer: Rahnee Prescod